psunlpgroup/PyrEvalv2/README.md

 [11] Singh, P.; Gnesdilow, D; Cang, C; Baker, S.; Goss, W; Kim, C.; Passonneau, R. J.; Puntambekar, S. 2022.
 Design of Real-time Scaffolding of Middle School Science Writing Using Automated Techniques.
 In Proceedings of the International Conference of the Learning Sciences (ICLS).
 Hybrid, online and Hiroshima, Japan.

 [12] Singh, P.; Passonneau, Rebecca J.; Wasih, M.; Cang, X.; Kim, ChanMin; Puntambekar, S. 2022.
 Automated Support to Scaffold Students’ Written Explanations in Science.
 In Proceedings of the 23rd International Conference on Artificial Intelligence in Education.
-Hyrid, online and Durham University, UK.
+Hyrid: online and Durham University, UK.